gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 ### Run a sample file

-If you like to start *Receive Process* with a downloaded sample file (see [sample files](sample-files)), you can run the following command:
+If you like to start *MBMS Modem* with a downloaded sample file (see [sample files](sample-files)), you can run the following command:

 ``rp -f "PathToSample/samplefile.raw" -b 10``